Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: The jump ensemble method

 \section{The jump ensemble method}

 In this section, we will present the apparatus of this general method for proving upper bounds on probabilities of events expressed in terms of the curves in Brownian Gibbs ensembles.
-The new tool will later be used to prove $k$-curve closeness Theorem~\ref{t.airynt} and the Radon-Nikodym moment bound Theorem~\ref{t.rnbound.new}.